spiro-c/LedFxDocker-Virtual/example/README.md

    **Shairport Sync**

-When Shairport Sync is run whit  `-o pipe` it's output to FIFO file what is located in `/tmp` folder
+When Shairport Sync is run whit  `-o pipe` it's output to FIFO file what is located in `/tmp` folder also Shairport Sync must be run on the host network

    **Snapcast Server**